 Any other questions relating to English language and academic study

-Help can be given with understanding the task, essay structure and planning, English grammar, punctuation, academic writing style, reading and research, and referencing information.
-You are allowed to book up to one hour of support per week.
+Help can be given with understanding your assignment task, essay structure and planning, English grammar, punctuation, academic writing style, reading and research, and referencing information.
+These sessions can be used to gain helpful feedback and recommendations on your written work.
+Currently individual language support sessions can be delivered face to face (on specific days according to ASA schedule), online, via phone or email.

-Alternatively, you can contact any of the following:
+You can contact any of the following if you have any questions:

 Learning Services Issue Desk - 01473 338700